Want to Feel a Shiver Down Your Spine? Read About These Creepy Haunted Spots in Mill Valley and Marin County.

 Credit: Marin Magazine

 Have they never seen Friday the 13th?
 Sleepaway Camp?
-Rumor says Indian spirits and ghosts of former patients roam the land, moaning, groaning, and making other weird ghost noises.
+Rumor says Native American spirits and ghosts of former patients roam the land, moaning, groaning, and making other weird ghost noises.
 Maybe they're just bummed about missing out on Thin Mints.